-Because the Budget Resolution determines the total amount of budget authority available to the Appropriations Committees, the Budget Act prohibits Congress from considering Appropriations

-Bills prior to adoption of the Budget Resolution.
-(However, recognizing that the House and Senate may not always come to agreement on a Budget Resolution, the House is permitted to begin consideration of appropriations bills on May 15 even if a Budget Resolution has not been adopted.)
+Because the Budget Resolution determines the total amount of budget authority available to the Appropriations Committees, the Budget Act prohibits Congress from considering Appropriations Bills prior to adoption of the Budget Resolution.
+(However, recognizing that the House and Senate may not always come to agreement on a Budget Resolution, the House is permitted to begin consideration of appropriations bills on May 15th even if a Budget Resolution has not been adopted.)

-Once the House and Senate Appropriations Committees have received their total spending allocations, then subdivide their allocations among their 12 subcommittees, respectively.
-The allocations of discretionary spending (nearly \$1.3 trillion) among the 12 Appropriations subcommittees are called "302(b) allocations" and are a key decision point in the budget process.
+Once the House and Senate Appropriations Committees have received their total spending allocations, they subdivide their allocations among their 12 subcommittees, respectively.
+The allocations of discretionary spending (more than \$1.2 trillion) among the 12 Appropriations subcommittees are called "302(b) allocations" and are a key decision point in the budget process.
+The 302(b) allocations determine how much spending is allocated to defense vs. health research vs. food safety vs. law enforcement, etc.